kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/getting_started_with_tensorflow-gpu_on_windows.md

-Next, find CUDA 10.1 in its appropriate format, depending on your machine's operating system (Windows/Ubuntu/...), architecture (x86_64/ppc/...), OS version (Windows 10/Windows Server 2019/...), etc. You might choose installer types between "network" (recommended when you have low-bandwidth Internet connection) and "local" (recommended when your have access to high-bandwidth Internet connection) installer types.
+Next, find CUDA 10.1 in its appropriate format, depending on your machine's operating system (Windows/Ubuntu/...), architecture (x86_64/ppc/...), OS version (Windows 10/Windows Server 2019/...), etc. You might choose installer types between "network" (recommended when you have a low-bandwidth Internet connection) and "local" (recommended when you have access to a high-bandwidth Internet connection) installer types.

 ## Install Appropriate cuDNN Version
 Next, you should find the appropriate cuDNN version depending on your CUDA version, and find the appropriate choice of